-2. A ray is sent from receiver towards the source and the first surface hit is registered (B) A diffraction path should follow the path Source- A_n - B_m -Receiver, where A_n and B_m are the nth and mth point on an edge of each of the surfaces.
-The shortest path with full visibility between the three sub paths; Source- A_n , A_n - B_m and B_m -Receiver is used for the further calculations.
+2. A ray is sent from receiver towards the source and the first surface hit is registered (B) A diffraction path should follow the path Source-An-Bm-Receiver, where An and Bm are the nth and mth point on an edge of each of the surfaces.
+The shortest path with full visibility between the three sub paths; Source-An, An-Bm and Bm-Receiver is used for the further calculations.

 In cases where there is another surface which blocks the paths between one of the sub paths, ODEON will right or wrongly not detect a diffraction path.

-Figure 6-8.
 Diffraction paths and their detection. a) Odeon detects a 1 point diffraction path over a thin screen. b) Odeon detects a 2 point diffraction path over a wide barrier.
-C) Odeon fails to detect a diffraction path because the path from A_n - B_m is obscured by a third surface - in fact it's a 3 point diffraction path. d) Odeon detects a diffraction path over two thin barriers.
+C) Odeon fails to detect a diffraction path because the path from $A_n$ - $B_m$ is obscured by a third surface - in fact it's a 3 point diffraction path. d) Odeon detects a diffraction path over two thin barriers.

-In rooms where all surfaces have moderate absorption coefficients (e.g. below 0.8-0.9), the contribution from diffracted sound over a screen, around a corner or around a book shelf, is not likely to change results noticeably, however in rooms such as an open plan office with very absorbing ceiling or in outdoor situations, diffraction around edges may play an important role.
+Contribution from diffracted sound over a screen, around a corner or around a book shelf, is not likely to change results noticeably, however in rooms such as an open plan office with very absorbing ceiling or in outdoor situations, diffraction around edges may play an important role.

-6.7 Radiated rays from a source
+6.9 Radiated rays from a source